lorcalhost/BTB-manager-telegram/README.md

                         (optional) Run the script in a docker container.
                         NOTE: Run the 'docker_setup.py' file before passing this flag.
 ```

-Note:
-Please check the [Docker setup](./docs/docker.md) guide if you would like to run the bot in a Docker container.
+⚠ Please check the [Docker setup] guide if you would like to run the bot in a Docker container.

 ## Interaction